 What Does Porous Hair Mean?

 Porous hair refers to the hairs ability to absorb water, and the best way to explain this process is to think of hair like a sponge.
 A sponge will soak up liquid the moment it is exposed to it, sucking in as much as it is able to hold.
 Hair has the same ability to do this, and therefore when exposed to water it will quickly soak the liquid into each strand.
-This is not a problem for hair generally speaking, however if the liquid it is exposed to is dirty or damaged such as chlorinated water, this can cause problems, especially when wearing hair extensions.
+This is not a problem for hair generally speaking, however if the liquid it is exposed to is dirty or damaging such as chlorinated water, this can cause problems, especially when wearing hair extensions.

 How Do I Prevent Porous Hair Extensions Soaking In Dirty Water?